pkriens/pkriens.github.io/_posts/2017-05-11-it-is-not-what-you-think.md

 Analysing today's classpaths of popular systems or WARs is a terrifying way to spent time.
 Huge chunks of code would blow up if they ever were reached by the processor.
 It never ceases to amaze me that we accept a rather mediocre language like java because it has a very strong type system but when finally the rubber of our applications hit the road, we seem to no longer care about any of that safety.
 Hey it runs!

+## Interfaces Come to the Rescue

 Fortunately, with Java in 1996 we got an amazing tool to better handle transitive dependencies: _interfaces_.
 Interfaces allowed us to decouple the _role_ of an object from the _implementation_ of that role.
 Since we no longer depend on an actual implementation we no longer depend on its transitive dependency chain.
 The buck does indeed stop at an interface.
 Interfaces allow us to specify a dependency on a _role_ instead of an _actor_.
 You know, this trick is actually very popular in the real world.
 When I order a plumber I totally objectify the guy (gender intended) and could not care less about his identity.
 I just want him to be a _plumber_ and fix my overflowing toilet.
 If he would require a huge truck that could ruin my lawn I'd look for another plumber with less severe requirements.

 Interfaces are a great example of how our industry actually learned from past mistakes.
 I can't recall when it was the last time I saw Java software that did not leverage interfaces in some way.

+## What Can We Learn from Interfaces?

 That makes it all the more puzzling that when we get to other modules than classes we totally ignore those lessons.
 This is the part where people usually start to glaze and yell: "What have interfaces got to do with modules?
 They are completely different things!
 This guy is insane!"
 For those who can shut down their noisy intuition for a moment I'll try to make it clear why interfaces teach us a priceless lesson about modularity.